 - Jet Lag

-Airline travel can be exhausting, especially when you compound it with a multiple-hour time difference.
-You are going to feel less than refreshed when you arrive in your program location.
+Airline travel can be exhausting, especially when compounded with a multiple-hour time difference.
+You will likely feel less than refreshed when you arrive in your program location.
 Tips for beating jetlag:

 o Set your phone time and/or watch to the time zone of your destination as soon as you board the plane.
 Start thinking in terms of the new local time as soon as possible.